Science Inspired Baby Names – from Venus to Neon

 Much like Elizabeth, the female name Katherine follows the same pattern statistically, with 1,266 babies in 1996, and only 73 in 2020 – highlighting a shift in preference away from these more ‘traditional’ names as parents aim to avoid picking a name that blends their child into the background.

-Katherine has been taken from the first name of Katherine Johnson, the first black woman to work at NASA.
+Katherine comes from the first name of Katherine Johnson, the first Black woman to work at NASA.
 Unfortunately, the name hasn’t ever really taken off.

 A girl’s name that is steadily on the rise is Valentina, taken from Valentina Tereshkova who was the first woman to visit space back in 1963.
 Only 19 babies were named Valentina in 1996, compared to 589 babies named this since 2018.